markatwork1/Firstdrafts/Synthetix Weekly Update 3-12-21.md

 [December 1st Recap Blog](https://snxweave.medium.com/snxweave-weekly-recap-6fb3c9dcea29)

 [On Spotify](https://open.spotify.com/episode/3Mk0uoOxZhxTUMz3XJy5Tk)

-- The Alkaid release is out with [SIP-120](https://sips.synthetix.io/sips/sip-120/) implemented
-  - [SIP-182](https://sips.synthetix.io/sips/sip-182/) with the Wrappr Factory included with this release on L1

-- [SIP-167](https://sips.synthetix.io/sips/sip-167) was released November 23rd and [SIP-184](https://sips.synthetix.io/sips/sip-184) will be out in the next couple weeks for phase 1 of the [v2x roadmap](https://blog.synthetix.io/v2x-revisited/)

 - **Reminder that a New Voting Guide** was released for new Synthetix Community Members [here](https://medium.com/@akng105/a-guide-to-synthetix-voting-for-new-community-members-fa57d929b2ce)